Environment

 SMRT recognises the importance of reducing our carbon footprint and have made conscious efforts such as infrastructure rejuvenation, harnessing renewable energy to power our operations, adopting operational efficiencies and fleet electrification.

-In partnership with Hitachi Rail GTS Singapore, we working on the “Next-Generation Green Communications-Based Train Control (CBTC) Project" for our North-South and East-West Lines (NSEWL).
-This will reduce the traction energy consumption of Singapore’s oldest MRT line through analysis of the NSEWL’s train movement and energy usage profiles system.
+In partnership with Hitachi Rail GTS Singapore, we are working on the “Next-Generation Green Communications-Based Train Control (CBTC) Project" for our North-South and East-West Lines (NSEWL).
+This project analyses train movement and energy usage profiles to recommend improvements in timetables and train operations, enabling more efficient use of traction energy.